shescitech/TIFR_Mask_Efficiency/design/README.md

-# TIFR Mask Efficiency measurement and Enhancement Setup
+# TIFR Mask Efficiency Measurement and Enhancement Setup

 Here we present an easy to make Mask efficiency testing device using a Plantower 7003 sensor.
 This sensor has been traditionally used for measuring Air Quality Index.